-Prof. Bartosz A. Grzybowski is a distinguished Professor of Nanoscience and Bioengineering in the Department of Chemistry at UNIST.
-He is a Group Leader in the Center for Soft and Living Matter at the Institute for Basic Science (IBS), as well as a professor at the Polish Academy of Sciences in Warsaw.
-The award is in recognition of his outstanding contributions to the field of research on computer-assisted organic synthesis.
+Distinguished Professor Bartosz A. Grzybowski (Department of Chemistry, UNIST) is a group leader of the Center for Soft and Living Matter within the Institute for Basic Science (IBS) at UNIST and a professor at the Polish Academy of Sciences in Warsaw.
+This award is in recognition of his outstanding contributions to the field of research on computer-assisted organic synthesis.

-Prof. Grzybowski’s research focuses on computer-assisted organic synthesis.
+Distinguished Professor Grzybowski’s current research interests revolve around the computer-assisted organic synthesis.
 This award recognizes him for developing a database of all known organic chemical compounds and the ways that they react together.
 This artificial intelligence software, called Chematica uses algorithms and a collective database of 250 years of organic chemical information to predict and provide synthesis pathways for molecules.
 This one giant network of organic chemistry has the potential to enhance a chemist’s quest for drug discovery and other industrially important chemicals.

 The prize, first awarded in 1993, is an award given by the Foresight Institute every year to an individual whose recent work has most advanced the achievement of Feynman’s goal for nanotechnology, as exemplified by the late physicist Richard P. Feynman.
 It is given in two categories of nanotechnology, one for experiment and the other for theory.